Land, Sea, And Air: What You Must Know About Fossil Fuels And Their Effects on the Environment

 4

-Fossil Fuel Extraction Degrades the Land
+Fossil Fuel Extraction Degrades The Land

 Drilling, fracking, and mining have deleterious effects on the environment.
 For example, strip mining leaves enormous plots of land wholly barren and unproductive well after coal extraction stops.
 In addition, as a result of fossil fuel extraction, habitats disappear, permanently endangering wildlife breeding and migration patterns.